 - Domestic Violence Shelter & Services (off-campus agency) 910-343-0703

 * UNCW CARE, the Abrons Student Health Center, and the Counseling Center are confidential resources, where students can discuss concerns about gender-based/sexual misconduct while maintaining the choice of whether or not to report to the university.

 Gender-based/sexual misconduct are forms of sexual harassment prohibited by Title IX, 20 USC §168(a).
 The University’s Title IX Coordinator is designated to assure these policies and procedures are properly followed.
-The Title IX Coordinator is:
+The Director of Title IX and Clery Compliance is: